mpostol/OPC-UA-OOI/Networking/DataLogger/README.md

 ## Common Tasks

-Working through this tutorial gives you an introductory understanding of the steps required to implement `Consumer` role of `OOI Reactive Application`. `DataLogger` is a sample implementation of the `Consumer` part of the `ReferenceApplication`, which is an example application of `SemanticData` reactive networking based on [OPC UA Part 14 Pub/Sub](../../Networking/SemanticData/README.PubSubMTF.md) specification.
+Working through this tutorial gives you an introductory understanding of the steps required to implement `Consumer` role of `OOI Reactive Application`. `DataLogger` is a sample implementation of the `Consumer` part of the `ReferenceApplication`, which is an example application of `Semantic-Data` reactive networking based on [OPC UA Part 14 Pub/Sub](../../Networking/SemanticData/README.PubSubMTF.md) specification.

 Here are steps undertook to implement the `Consumer` role in the application: